gunhanb/MetaStan/cran-comments.md

 ## This is a new submission

-In this submission, I have
-* corrected the Stan parameterization used in the "meta_stan" function.
+In this submission, I have corrected the Stan parameterization used in the "meta_stan" function, and updated the reference paper.

 ## Test environments
 * win-builder (devel and release)